 Mentor.
 You’ll use your own experience as a professional developer to model skills and behaviour necessary to be a dev.

 Technical expert.
 You’ll use your technical knowledge to give expert feedback to learners as well as to help guide them towards solving their own problems.

 Emotional support.
 The learning experience can be intense.
 Learners are often under a lot of stress and financial pressure.
 You should be there to support them and help them make the best choices they can.

 Education expert.
 Using recognised educational tools, you’ll help the learners organise their learning, sequence material, rebuild their mental models and ultimately become independent self-learners.

-have experience as a professional software engineer (any background — including DevOps, SRE, SDET, Data)
+have experience as a professional Cloud / DevOps engineer (any technology)

 have experience helping people to grow (coaching, teaching, mentoring, tutoring, or something similar.
 This might be informal as part of a hobby or volunteering, or it could have been as part of a management role)